dtekcth/dtek.se/README.md

 * Describe how to start the thing, i.e. you need the secret key and db password as txt files + how to start docker container
-* Describe what has to be set up in nginx
 * Explain how translations work
 * Describe page structure, i.e. where to find different parts of the page, what goes in the site global stuff vs what goes in the homepage app.
 * Describe how to use a static page as a view vs a normal view
 * Describe what hacks are being used and why, i.e. the multi line tag hack and the django-macro package
-* Describe things that could be changed, i.e. IT's site was written with LESS, our version just uses their compiled CSS (with some modifications), so it's a mess.
-If someone wants to rewrite the thing in LESS that would be great!

-## TODO in code
-* Add database password!
-* Put database data in volume so that it gets preserved
-* Maybe add option to parametrize port?
-    - Idea: put password and port in env-file (docker-compose thing), which can be updated without messing with docker-compose files